open-contracting/data-registry/docs/admin/sysadmin.rst

 If you expect the job to stall again, :ref:`freeze the publication<siteadmin-unpublish-freeze>`.

 The Kingfisher Process, Pelican, Exporter and Flattener tasks use RabbitMQ.
-In exceptional circumstances, it might be desirable to purge relevant queues in its `management interface <https://rabbitmq.data.open-contracting.org/>`__.
+In exceptional circumstances, it might be desirable to purge relevant queues in the `management interface <https://rabbitmq.data.open-contracting.org/>`__.

 .. warning::